Shine a light on fall prevention

 Sources

 - Centers for Disease Control and Prevention.
-"Keep on Your Feet." https://www.cdc.gov/injury/features/older-adult-falls/index.html.
+"About Older Adult Fall Prevention." https://www.cdc.gov/falls/about/.

 - National Council on Aging.
-"6 Fall Prevention Steps to Help Your Older Loved Ones." https://www.ncoa.org/article/6-falls-prevention-steps-to-help-your-older-loved-ones.
+"6 Falls Prevention Steps to Help Your Older Loved Ones." https://www.ncoa.org/article/6-falls-prevention-steps-to-help-your-older-loved-ones.

 - National Institute on Aging: "Preventing Falls at Home: Room by Room." https://www.nia.nih.gov/health/falls-and-falls-prevention/preventing-falls-home-room-room.